waybyte/logicromsdk/docs/book/api/peri/usb.rst

 USB
 ===

-MT2503 chipset provide USB 1.1 interface with CDC(ACM) profile.
+2G GSM modules (MT2503/MT6261/RDA8955) provide USB 1.1 interface with CDC(ACM) profile.
 USB port can be used to interface device with a USB host for communication.

 Only Following GSM module provide USB Access:

 1. MC20U
 2. SIM868
+3. M590
+4. A9

-USB serial port is registered as a device file /dev/ttyUSB0 which supports standard system calls for IO operations and termios API for serial port parameter controls.
+USB serial port is registered as a device file ``/dev/ttyUSB0`` which supports standard system calls for IO operations and termios API for serial port parameter controls.